edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 - `inventory.py`: is the original program, it uses a MIPI camera feed to run the inference.
 - `stock.py`: is an optimized version of the original program, also uses a MIPI camera but the object markers are bigger.
-- `low-power.py`: is a lower program but with half of energy consumption, and also uses a MIPI camera.
+- `low-power.py`: is a lower-power program with half of energy consumption, and also uses a MIPI camera.
 - `usb-inference.py`: is a version that uses a USB camera instead of a MIPI camera (no Matrix control).

 There are other auxiliary scripts for testing purposes: